th2-net/th2-conn-generic/conn-fix/README.md

 # Determines if the sequence numbers should be reset to 1, after an abnormal termination
 resetOnDisconnect: false

-# Save Heartbeats to logs or not.
+# If this parameter is set to true, it will save Heartbeats to logs.
 logHeartbeats: false

-# Check required tags or not.
+# If it is set to true, it will check required tags.
 checkRequiredTags: true

 # If this is set to true (checked), messages must be received from the counterparty within a defined number of seconds (refer to MaxLatency).